Review: Quantum Metrology and Sensing with Many-Body Systems: Equilibrium Quantum Sensing: Second Order Quantum Phase Transition

 \section{Equilibrium Quantum Sensing: Second Order Quantum Phase Transition}

-It is interesting to consider a more general unitary operation $\tilde{U}(\theta)=e^{i(\theta H+\tilde{H})}$ for encoding the parameter $\theta$, as $|\tilde{\Psi}(\theta)\rangle=\tilde{U}(\theta)|\Psi_0\rangle$.
-For such an unitary operation, the sensing performance is again quantified by QFI of the parameter $\theta$ denoted as $\tilde{I}_Q(\theta)$.
-Note that as far as $[H,\tilde{H}]\neq 0$, both the eigenvectors and eigenvalues of $\tilde{U}(\theta)$ depend on $\theta$.
-In Ref.~\cite{de2013quantum} it has been shown that for all choices of initials states $|\Psi_0\rangle$ and perturbing interactions $\tilde{H}$ we always have $I_Q(\theta)\ge \tilde{I}_Q(\theta)$.
-This means that in the interferometric phase sensing scenario, the presence of perturbing interaction $\tilde{H}$ is always destructive.
-For the case of sensing an external field, $\tilde{H}$ can represent interaction among the particles of the probe.
+It is interesting to consider a more general unitary operation $\hat{U}^{\prime}(\theta)=e^{i(\theta \hat{H}+\hat{H}^\prime})$ for encoding the parameter $\theta$, as $|\Psi(\theta)\rangle=\hat{U}^{\prime}(\theta)|\Psi_0\rangle$.
+For such an unitary operation, the sensing performance is again quantified by QFI of the parameter $\theta$ denoted as $I^{\prime}_Q(\theta)$.
+Note that as far as $[\hat{H},\hat{H}^{\prime}]\neq 0$, both the eigenvectors and eigenvalues of $\hat{U}^{\prime}(\theta)$ depend on $\theta$.
+In Ref.~\cite{de2013quantum} it has been shown that for all choices of initials states $|\Psi_0\rangle$ and perturbing interactions $\hat{H}^{\prime}$ we always have $I_Q(\theta)\ge I^{\prime}_Q(\theta)$.
+This means that in the interferometric phase sensing scenario, the presence of perturbing interaction $\hat{H}^{\prime}$ is always destructive.
+For the case of sensing an external field, $\hat{H}^{\prime}$ can represent interaction among the particles of the probe.
 In such cases, the interaction between the constituents of the probe can reduce the performance of the system~\cite{boixo2007generalized,de2013quantum,skotiniotis2015quantum,pang2014quantum}.

 An alternative method to interferometric sensing is to harness the interaction between the particles in strongly correlated many-body systems.
 The interplay between different parts of the Hamiltonian can induce phase transition in the system, also known as quantum criticality.
-Many-body systems exhibiting quantum criticality have been identified as resources for quantum enhanced sensitivity.
+Many-body systems exhibiting quantum criticality have been identified as resources for quantum-enhanced sensitivity.
+Recently, C.~Hotter et al.~proposed a unified protocol that combines critical and conventional approaches to metrology~\cite{hotter2024combining}.
+A more fundamental limit to many-body quantum metrology was recently obtained in Ref.~\cite{abiuso2025fundamental}.
 In this section, we review various forms of quantum criticality for sensing and show that a common feature among all these systems is the emergence of a sort of ``gap-closing" in their energy spectrum.
 This is an important observation as it clearly shows that any phase transition which is accompanied by gap-closing is a potential resource for quantum sensing.